Academic Dean and Provost Notice

 3. Academic Reserve Periods and the Schedule of Xperiod Tests During Academic Reserve Periods.

 b.
-The schedule for Xperiod exams is posted at http://www.usna.edu/Academics/Calendars-Events/X-Period-Exams.php.
+The schedule for Xperiod exams is posted at http://www.usna.edu/Academics/Calendars-Events/X-Period-Exams.php when available, and may be updated as needed.
 Xperiods are conducted during the time interval 0655 to 0745.
 Note that there may be conflicts involving midshipmen in the courses scheduled for Xperiod exams.
 Therefore, Department Chairs must determine those midshipmen for whom conflicts exist and make appropriate arrangements to resolve them.
 The number and identity of the midshipmen with conflicts may be determined from the module Midshipmen – Course Conflicts accessible from the Faculty menu of MIDS.

 4. Submission of Grades and MAPRs.
 Grades and MAPRs for each of the marking periods must be submitted via MIDS.
 Departments will announce earlier schedules that will assure smooth administration of the reporting process and meet the absolute MIDS deadlines tabulated below.
 Faculty members must adhere to these earlier departmental deadlines.
 Reference (c) applies.

 |First Marking Period

 |Grades||1600 Tuesday, 01 Oct 2019||1600 Tuesday, 05 Nov 2019|

 |MAPRs||1600 Thursday, 03 Oct 2019||1600 Thursday, 07 Nov 2019|